Tips for your Wedding Day

 It's not everyday you get married...
 Get ready to HAVE FUN!
 This is a celebration of finding one another.
 In a crazy world like this one, we think that is pretty awesome!
 Book the big things, have fun with the small details and it's cliché but, 'Don't sweat the small stuff.'

 Embrace the hiccups, the mispronunciations, temperamental weather and finicky technology.
 The hiccups often make for genuine laughter (the best pictures come from that) and crazy weather sometimes gives you photos that are simply shocking and just down right jaw dropping.
 Don't stress over what you can't change and just EMBRACE the imperfections.

 Bigger isn't always better...
 Pick a wedding party that is near and dear.
 Don't worry about having to have even or odd numbers or even the same number as your bride or groom.
 You being close with your crew trumps symmetry and size.

 Professional videographer, Kim Capiral of Narra Studios, shares the following advice when it comes to your team freezing the memories for you forever.

 "You are the star!
 (Especially our brides) think Vogue or simply just be in the moment.
 We love capturing movements and candids.
 Laugh hard and cry alllllll you want.
 Don't worry.
 We will make you look good."

-Share with your photography, videography and creatives teams of any special or unique circumstances that can guide them in capturing a surprise moment or navigating some of those uncomfortable situations.
+Share with your photography, videography and creative teams of any special or unique circumstances that can guide them in capturing a surprise moment or navigating some of those uncomfortable situations.
 Remember to fill out our online form to fill us in and support us in customizing your gallery just for YOU!